EU seeks last-minute deal over US tariffs on steel and aluminium

 “We’re at the beginning of a decisive week,” German economy minister Peter Altmaier said on Monday.
 “We have to try to avoid higher tariffs if possible and that means we’re ready to agree with the Americans on points that are necessary in our mutual interest.”

-The 28-nation bloc has threatened to retaliate with duties on €2.8 billion ($3.3 billion) of American products if tariffs go into effect.
-Washington offered the possibility of quotas set at 90 per cent of last year’s imports as an alternative to the tariffs, but the EU has said it would only accept a cap that wouldn’t be lower than last year’s level.
+The EU has threatened to retaliate with duties on €2.8 billion of American products if tariffs go into effect.
+Washington offered the possibility of quotas set at 90 per cent of last year’s imports as an alternative to the tariffs, but the EU has said it would only accept a cap that would not be lower than last year’s level.

 “We have to avoid a trade conflict because everyone suffers from it, the citizens in Europe just like the citizens in the US,” Mr Altmaier said.
 “Many jobs are also at stake.”

-Europe’s resolve against US actions that EU president Donald Tusk has described as “capricious assertiveness,” varies between member states, as export-dependent Germany has adopted a more conciliatory tone than France.
+Europe’s resolve against US actions that European Council president Donald Tusk has described as “capricious assertiveness” varies between member states, as export-dependent Germany has adopted a more conciliatory tone than France.
 In addition to the tariff threat, the US rattled continental capitals earlier this month announcing it would pull out of the landmark Iran nuclear accord which the remaining signatories – Russia, China, France, Germany and the UK, along with the EU – all say is working.

 “We continue to engage with our US partners to avoid confrontation,” Ms Malmstrom told a business conference in Brussels on Monday, according to a copy of her prepared remarks.
 “We are free traders but we are not naive – and we follow multilateral rules every step of the way.”